WileyIntelligentSolutions/wiley-dash-boilerplate2/README.md

 $ pip install -r requirements.txt
 ```

 We also recommend ensuring that all packages in your new environment are fully up-to-date.
-This may take a few minutes though:
+This may take a few minutes:

 ```bash
 $ pipdate
 ```

+Do you have access to an S3 bucket to enable results downloading in the app?
+If so follow the next set of instructions as they are, otherwise go to `config.py` and change `DISABLE_S3 = False` to `DISABLE_S3 = True` and omit the S3 environment variables in .env

+You can also omit `DASH_DOMAIN_BASE` if you are only running this locally.  `PATH_BASED_ROUTING` is also only required if you enable user authentication (see later).

 Populate .env with the following: